Punjab, Pakistan: Sial State (1723 - 1816)

+At the time of partition in 1947, the province was split into East and West Punjab.
+East Punjab (48%) became part of India, while West Punjab (52%) became part of Pakistan.
+The Punjab bore the brunt of the civil unrest following partition, with casualties estimated to be in the millions.

-Another major consequence of partition was the sudden shift towards religious homogeneity occurred in all districts across Punjab owing to the new international border that cut through the province.
-This rapid demographic shift was primarily due to wide scale migration but also caused by large-scale religious cleansing riots which were witnessed across the region at the time.
+Another major consequence of partition was the sudden shift towards religious homogeneity that occurred in all districts across Punjab owing to the new international border that cut through the province.
+This rapid demographic shift was primarily due to wide-scale migration but also caused by large-scale religious cleansing riots which were witnessed across the region at the time.
 According to historical demographer Tim Dyson, in the eastern regions of Punjab that ultimately became Indian Punjab following independence, districts that were 66% Hindu in 1941 became 80% Hindu in 1951; those that were 20% Sikh became 50% Sikh in 1951.
 Conversely, in the western regions of Punjab that ultimately became Pakistani Punjab, all districts became almost exclusively Muslim by 1951.

 Geography

 Punjab is Pakistan's second largest province by area after Balochistan with an area of 205344 km2.
 It occupies 25.8% of the total landmass of Pakistan.
 Punjab province is bordered by Sindh to the south, the province of Balochistan to the southwest, the province of Khyber Pakhtunkhwa to the west, and the Islamabad Capital Territory and Azad Kashmir in the north.
 Punjab borders Jammu and Kashmir in the north, and the Indian states of Punjab and Rajasthan to the east.

 The capital and largest city is Lahore which was the capital of the wider Punjab region since 17th century.
-Other important cities include Faisalabad, Rawalpindi, Gujranwala, Sargodha, Multan, Sialkot, Bahawalpur, Gujrat, Sheikhupura, Jhelum and Sahiwal.
+Other important cities include Faisalabad, Rawalpindi, Gujranwala, Sargodha, Multan, Sialkot, Bahawalpur, Gujrat, Sheikhupura, Jhelum, Rahim Yar Khan and Sahiwal.
 The undivided Punjab region was home to six rivers, of which five flow through Pakistan's Punjab province.
 From west to east, the rivers are: the Indus, Jhelum, Chenab, Ravi and Sutlej.
-It is the nation's only province that touches every other province; it also surrounds the federal enclave of the national capital city at Islamabad.
+It is the nation's only province that touches every other province; it also surrounds the federal enclave of the national capital city of Islamabad.